Six Key Responsibilities of the Non-Profit Finance Committee

 Since it’s important to optimize earned revenue (even if you lack the cash to support a full-blown investment portfolio) nonprofit finance committee responsibilities also often include working with staff leaders to draft guidelines for putting excess operating cash into low-risk, short-term investments.

-At the end of the day, every nonprofit needs a finance committee to help build and preserve resources for supporting its ongoing mission.
+At the end of the day, every nonprofit needs a finance committee to help build and preserve resources to support its ongoing mission.
+If you need a board treasurer to provide financial leadership and oversight to your organization, Enkel can help!

 At Enkel, our experts have years of nonprofit accounting experience, allowing us to provide nonprofit organizations across Canada with controllership services that include budgeting, forecasting, and scenario planning